this-oliver/homelab/README.md

 ## Usage

 > [!Note]
-> Many of the scripts in this repository require superuser privileges (sudo) to run, mainly, the docker commands.
-If you don't want to use sudo, you can add your user to the docker group by running `sudo usermod -aG docker $USER` and then logging out and back in or running `newgrp docker`.
+> Out of the box, the homelab is designed to work locally, on your machine and private network.
+To expose the services to the internet, you'll need to setup a reverse proxy and update your DNS provider with the homelab's latest ip address (see [dns-update](./dns-update/README.md) for more information).

-There is a [`entrypoint.sh`](./entrypoint.sh) script that can be used to start all the components of the homelab.
-The script can be run as follows:
+To simplify the process of starting the homelab, the repository contains an entrypoint script that can be used to start all the services at once.

 ```bash
 # start the homelab